jiaxin-du/LCM/README.md

 See [Makefile](Makefile) for more information.
 ### Run

-A configuration is needed to run the program.
+A configuration file is needed to run the program.
 The configuration file defines the the architecture of the model.
 An example is provided in "para.cfg".
 Use the following command to run the program